Leighton Art Centre: Ballyhamage

-The Leighton's named their home after a one-room schoolhouse constructed in 1919, and later abandoned, that was on their property—Ballyhamage.
+The Leighton's named their home Ballyhamage after a one-room schoolhouse constructed in 1919, and later abandoned, that was on their property.
 Barbara Leighton purchased the original Ballyhamage schoolhouse, which had been abandoned.
 She converted it first into an art studio and later into its present use as a children's education centre.
-"Over the years, the Centre expanded in membership and size, and Barbara added two other buildings to accommodate classes in batik, copper enamelling, weaving, tie-dyeing, pottery, wood-working, print-making, jewellery-making, and silver-smithing."
+"Over the years, the centre expanded in membership and size, and Barbara added two other buildings to accommodate classes in batik, copper enamelling, weaving, tie-dyeing, pottery, wood-working, print-making, jewellery-making, and silver-smithing."

 Leighton Foundation

-In 1974 Barbara Leighton turned her home into a gallery to showcase the work of A. C. Leighton as well as works by other prominent Alberta artists such as Stan Perrott, Barbara Ballachey, Jim Nicoll, Marion Nicholl, Rick Grandmaison, Janet Mitchell, Roland Gissing, Illingworth Kerr, and sculptor Richard Roenisch.
-Over a hundred and fifty archived items from The Leighton Art Centre and museum are featured in the Virtual Museum of Canada, which is administered by the Canadian Museum of History.
+In 1974 Barbara Leighton turned her home into a gallery to showcase the work of A. C. Leighton as well as works by other Alberta artists such as Stan Perrott, Barbara Ballachey, Jim Nicoll, Marion Nicholl, Rick Grandmaison, Janet Mitchell, Roland Gissing, Illingworth Kerr, and sculptor Richard Roenisch.
+Over 150 archived items from The Leighton Art Centre and museum are featured in the Virtual Museum of Canada, which is administered by the Canadian Museum of History.